Regisle/TimelessJewelData/README.md

 Running it will output 5 datafiles and 2 csv files in the same location as the executable.
 Runtime is about 5 min (in a release mode with no debugging overhead).

-Only the glorious vanity handler has had much thought applied to optimization since it would have been by far the slowest.
+Only the glorious vanity handler has had much thought applied to optimization since it would have been much too slow otherwise.